aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/kernel-filters/edge-detection-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The following Java code example illustrates the usage of the Aspose.Imaging .NET API.
-You can employ the `ConvolutionFilter` class, which offers predefined kernel filters, as well as <strong>custom kernel</strong> matrix.
-In this example, image templates in PNG and SVG formats are loaded from the "templates" folder, and filters are applied from a predefined list.
+The provided Java code example demonstrates how to utilize the Aspose.Imaging for Java API.
+Utilize the `ConvolutionFilter` class, which provides pre-defined kernel filters, along with a <strong>custom kernel</strong> matrix.
+In this scenario, templates in PNG and SVG formats are loaded from the "templates" folder, and a set of filters are applied from a predefined list.
 </p>

 {{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}